Plesk is now available on Linode: Here’s how to install it

-Linode is an Infrastructure-as-a-Service (IaaS) provider company based in New Jersey, USA.
-They offer multiple products and services for clients.
-The flagship products are IaaS solutions with multiple VM sizes at different price points and hourly billing.
+Linode is an Infrastructure-as-a-Service (IaaS) provider company based in New Jersey, US.
+Linode offers multiple products and services for its clients.
+Its flagship products are IaaS solutions with multiple VM sizes at different price points billed hourly.

-In addition, Linode Backup allows customers to backup their servers on a daily, weekly, or monthly basis.
+Additionally, Linode Backup allows customers to back up their servers on a daily, weekly, or monthly basis.
 Linode Manager and NodeBalancer both allow users to manage multiple server instances across a single system.
-You can learn more about Linode here.

 6. The Plesk Stack Script asks you to fill in basic information.
 Which will start the Plesk configuration, install a temporary license key and let you to login.
 All without needing an SSH to generate a password afterwards.
 Because you can define it upfront.